Chart Color Schemes

 Mindarie was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Mindarie's population showed higher cultural diversity than most local markets, with 11.4% speaking a language other than English at home and 54.4% born overseas.
-Christianity was the predominant religion in Mindarie, making up 56.0%, compared to 45.0% across Greater Perth.
-Regarding ancestry, the top three groups were English (39.9%), Australian (16.2%), and Irish (8.5%).
+Mindarie exhibits higher cultural diversity than most comparable real estate markets, with 11.4% of the population speaking a language other than English in the home and 54.4% of residents born outside Australia.
+Christianity is the dominant religion, practiced by 56.0% of the population, compared to 45.0% across Greater Perth.

 Frequently Asked Questions - Diversity